 An Instant Celebrity on the Lexington

 Eventually Alex reached Ulithi and reported aboard the Lexington.
 With his Japanese officer sword and pistol and his store of firsthand accounts of Philippine resistance life, Alex was an instant shipboard celebrity.
 During Lexington’s transit back to Pearl Harbor, Alex, basking in the celebrity, clung stubbornly to his trimmed beard, a sore point with the Lexington’s executive officer.
 He simultaneously clung to his determination to stay in the Pacific, somehow arranging a transfer to another squadron for the inevitable carrier strikes on Japan’s homeland.

 It was not to be.
 Because Alex knew names, conditions, and circumstances from his extended time behind enemy lines, his possible loss to the Japanese could simply not be risked.
 Alex’s aerial combat days were done, his ace tally capped at 19.
 He was reassigned to the Naval Test Center, Patuxent River, Maryland, for the duration.

 Alex Vraciu ended the Pacific War as the U.S. Navy’s fourth-ranking fighter ace.
-He is now the nation’s highest ranking surviving ace among all service branches.
 The Navy’s overall leading ace was David McCampbell, a Medal of Honor recipient with a final combat total of 34 aerial kills, many of them in the closing days of the war.
 Meanwhile, Alex, though a recipient of the Navy Cross, has been nominated for but has never received the Medal of Honor.